shauryaverma03/Mental-Health-Companion-App/README.md

 2. Sachin
 3. Mayank

-We have created Vayu with our own touch and preferences.
+We have created Saathi with our own touch and preferences.
 Watching many of our close one's into depression is something which can bother any one.
 This project is close to us and also would be to you!